Universal-Basic-Compute/kinos10/customers/therapykinwelcome/template/sources/site_information.md

 - Option to request a new match if needed

 ### Communication Options
-- Unlimited text messaging with your therapist
+- Text and voice messaging with your therapist
-- Therapist responses 1-2 times per day, Monday-Friday
+- Therapist responses within 24 hours on business days
-- Optional video sessions (availability depends on subscription tier)
+- Session-based communication model
 - Secure, HIPAA-compliant platform
 - Mobile app and web access